bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closures were used for the personalDice function and the return function within the personalDice function, since closures are used whenever plain curly braces are used.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The name stays the same, the return statement stays the same, but the result of what was rolled (the number) changes.

 c.
 What is the lexical scope of `newRoll`?

+  Any defined variable outside of the return function.

 ### Task 3 - Stretch Goals